eclipse-basyx/basyx-java-server-sdk/basyx.aasenvironment/Readme.md

 	http://{host}:{port}/swagger-ui/index.html

-The health Endpoint to dertermine to check weather the server is up and running is available at:
+The health endpoint to check whether the server is up and running is available at:

 	http://{host}:{port}/health